NEW EXTENDED HOURS: Effective March 2, 2015, FinPro Help will be open over the noon hour!

 - Identify the portion of the revenue that is not a potentially tax-deductible gift (i.e., the fair market value of goods and services, the non-gift component of the event admission/registration fee, to be received at the material fundraising event).

-- Identify the beneficiary of the gift as being the University of Colorado – not a supporting foundation.
-The University may not conduct a fundraising event for a supporting foundation unless the fundraising event is intended to add to a pure endowment that is legally owned by the supporting foundation and such facts are clearly disclosed on all publicity materials.
+- Identify the beneficiary of the gift as being the University of Colorado – not the CU Foundation unless the fundraising event is intended to add to a pure endowment that is legally owned by the CU Foundation and such facts are clearly disclosed on all publicity materials.

 Campus Alcohol Authorization form (drop down info.)